stronganchor/code-patcher/README.md

 # AI Code Patcher - VS Code Extension

-Apply AI-generated code changes to your codebase with intelligent fuzzy matching.
+Apply AI-generated code changes to your codebase with intelligent context-based matching.

 ## Features

-- 🎯 **Smart Matching**: Finds code blocks even with minor differences
+- 🎯 **Context-Based Matching**: Just paste code with unchanged lines on either side
-- 🔍 **Fuzzy Search**: Handles typos and small variations in search blocks
+- 🔍 **Fuzzy Search**: Handles minor variations in code
 - 📊 **Confidence Scoring**: Ranks matches by similarity
-- 🔄 **Multiple Match Support**: Choose between multiple locations when code appears in several places
+- 🔄 **Multiple Match Support**: Choose between multiple locations
-- ↔️ **Indentation Handling**: Automatically adjusts indentation to match your code style
+- ↔️ **Indentation Handling**: Automatically adjusts indentation
 - 👁️ **Preview Changes**: See what will change before applying
 - ⌨️ **Keyboard Shortcuts**: Quick access via `Ctrl+Shift+V` (or `Cmd+Shift+V` on Mac)

+## How It Works

+**Super Simple**: Just paste a code block with some context lines.
+The tool finds where it matches and applies the changes.

+No special markers needed!
+Just include 1-3 unchanged lines before and after your changes for context.

 ## Installation & Setup